Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ### Cell Type Hierarchies

 R file defining a nested list object so users can group cell type categories.
 Human-readable ensures non-R users (e.g., Python) can parse and use.
+Note that some inner nodes on the hierarchies are both lower-granularity categorizations as well as a final cell type included in the profiles themselves.

 ![](./imgs/cell_type_hierarchy.png)